YASH-MOHARIR/Guessmetry/README.md

 **Starting the Game:**
 1. When you open the app in a Reddit post, you'll see the home screen with the game title "Guessmetry"
+2. If you're logged into Reddit, you'll see a personalized greeting with your username
-2. Read the brief instructions explaining the gameplay concept
+3. Read the brief instructions explaining the gameplay concept
-3. Click the orange "Play" button to start a new game session
+4. Click the orange "Play" button to start a new game session
-4. The game will initialize your session and load the first prompt
+5. The game will initialize your session and load the first prompt

 **Round Flow (repeats for each prompt):**

 **Phase 1 - Display Phase (5 seconds):**
-- A geometric description appears on screen in a white card (e.g., "A circle on top of a rectangle")
+- A geometric description appears on screen (e.g., "A circle on top of a rectangle")
 - Read and memorize the description carefully
 - Watch the orange countdown timer at the top showing remaining seconds
-- The instruction "Memorize this description!" appears below the card
+- The instruction "Memorize this description!" appears below
 - You cannot guess yet - use this time to visualize what object the shapes might represent
 - The timer will automatically transition you to the guess phase when it reaches zero